Overview

 Agent Performance

-- Which agents run most frequently
+- Which custom agents run most frequently

 - Average completion times for different workflows